 How to calculate OTIF as a KPI?

-The OTIF definition consists of two parts - on time & in full.
-It is often used as a KPI measuring the efficiency and accuracy of delivery in supply chain.
+The OTIF definition consists of two parts - on time and in full.
+It refers to the KPI measuring the efficiency and accuracy of delivery or logistics in the supply chain.

 Delivered On Time